pydicom/pynetdicom/docs/user/ae.rst

-The requested presentation contexts can be accessed with the :attr:`AE.requested_contexts<ApplicationEntity.requested_contexts>` property and they are returned in the order they were added:
+The requested presentation contexts can be accessed with the :attr:`AE.requested_contexts<ApplicationEntity.requested_contexts>` property and are returned in the order they were added.

 .. doctest::